AnderGI/YTDownloader/README.md

 ## License 📜🖋️🔓

-This project is licensed under the MIT License.
-See the `LICENSE` file for details. 📖⚖️✨
+This project is under no License because "no valen para una mierda salu2".